 - Chopped lettuce or other greens or salad mixes

-Duck feed pellets or poultry starter pellets are another great option, and they can be purchased from farming or agricultural supply stores.
+Duck feed pellets or poultry starter pellets are other great options.
+You can get poultry feed from farming or agricultural supply stores.
+These pellets are the same food that some parks and zoos may offer in coin-operated vending machines.

 Tips for Feeding Ducks

-- Stop feeding if the birds appear uninterested or are leaving the food uneaten, and avoid feeding the birds if other visitors are already offering treats.
+- Stop feeding the birds if they appear uninterested or are leaving the food uneaten.
+Leftover food can quickly rot and attract unwanted pests.

-- No matter what foods you provide, only offer foods in bite-sized pieces the birds can easily consume without choking or struggling.
+- Ducks do not chew.
+No matter what foods you provide, only offer foods in bite-sized pieces that the birds can easily consume without choking or struggling.

-- Be wary of birds that approach closely and remember that they can still be aggressive, particularly larger waterfowl such as swans and geese.
+- Be wary of birds that approach closely; they can get aggressive, particularly larger waterfowl such as swans and geese.

-- Litter can hurt birds in many ways, so be sure to dispose of all trash properly, including bags, twist ties and unsuitable or moldy scraps.
+- Litter can hurt birds and the environment; dispose of all trash properly, including bags, twist ties, plastic clips, and any unsuitable or moldy scraps.

-- Do not allow pets or children to chase or disturb the birds, particularly young birds or families that could become stressed or injured more easily.
+- Do not allow pets or children to chase or disturb the ducks, particularly young birds or families.
+It can stress out the birds or cause injuries (to you and the birds).